Combinatorial Parameterized Algorithms for Chemical Descriptors based on Molecular Graph Sparsity: Introduction

+\paragraph{Connectivity and Distance-based Indices} The many topological indices that have been proposed and studied in the literature~\cite{todeschini2008handbook} can be broadly classified in two categories: connectivity-based and distance-based \cite{trinajstic2018chemical, todeschini2008handbook, leszczynski2012handbook, xue2000molecular}.
+The former are based on the adjacency relationships among the vertices of the graph, while the latter use the distances.
+Some well-known connectivity-based indices are the so-called ``Zagreb group'' indices~\cite{nikolic2003zagreb}, the Randi{\'c} index~\cite{randic2001connectivity} and the Hosoya index~\cite{hosoya1971topological}.
+On the other hand, classical distance-based indices include the Wiener index~\cite{nikolic1995wiener}, the Balaban index~\cite{balaban2000historical} and information-theoretic indices~\cite{basak2000information}.

+\paragraph{Treewidth~\cite{robertson1984graph}} Treewidth is a well-studied parameter for graphs~\cite{cygan2015parameterized}.
+Informally, it is a measure of tree-likeness of a graph~\cite{bodlaender1993tourist}.
+Trees and forests have a treewidth of $1$ and graphs with treewidth $k$ can be decomposed into small parts, called ``bags'', of size at most $k+1$ which are in turn connected to each other in a tree-like manner.
+Many NP-hard graph problems are known to have efficient solutions when restricted to graphs with bounded treewidth~\cite{DBLP:conf/icalp/Bodlaender88}.
+See Section~\ref{sec:prelim} for a formal definition.

-\begin{itemize} \item \textbf{Enumeration of Kekulé structures} - The Kekulé structure for a molecule is essentially a perfect matching of the underlying graph.
-Therefore, enumeration of Kekulé structures is equal to computing total number of perfect matchings of the graph \cite{trinajstic2018chemical}. \item \textbf{Hosoya index} - The Hosoya index, also known as Z index, of a graph is the total number of matchings of the graph \cite{hosoya1971topological}. \item \textbf{Merrifield–Simmons index} - The Merrifield–Simmons index of a graph is the total number of independent sets of the graph \cite{merrifield1980structures}. \item \textbf{Graph entropy based on matchings and independent sets} - The computation of graph entropy based on matchings and independent sets is equivalent to determining all matchings and independent sets for every possible size \cite{cao2017network}. \end{itemize}
+\paragraph{Our Focus} Given their significance in computational chemistry and biology, computing chemical descriptors is a natural algorithmic problem.
+Some of these indices are computable in polynomial time.
+Unfortunately, for many other well-studied studied topological indices, such as the ones below, the corresponding counting problems are known to be $\# P$-complete~\cite{valiant1979complexity}, leading to best-known algorithms that can only scale to molecules with a tiny number of atoms.
+In this work, we focus on developing fixed-parameter tractable (FPT) algorithms using treewidth as the parameter.
+This is motivated by the observation that real-world molecules are sparse, due to the limited valency of atoms, and often have a tree-like appearance.
+Thus, we guess that they should have small treewidth.
+In particular, we focus on computing the following: \begin{compactitem} \item \textbf{Counting Kekulé Structures:} A Kekulé structure of a molecule is essentially a perfect matching of the underlying graph.
+Therefore, counting Kekulé structures is equivalent to finding the total number of perfect matchings of the underlying graph~\cite{trinajstic2018chemical}. \item \textbf{Hosoya Index:} The Hosoya index, also known as the Z index, of a graph is the total number of matchings of the graph~\cite{hosoya1971topological}. \item \textbf{Merrifield–Simmons Index:} The Merrifield–Simmons index of a graph is the total number of independent sets of the graph~\cite{merrifield1980structures}. \item \textbf{Graph Entropy:} Graph Entropy is defined based on the number of matchings and independent sets of every possible size in a given graph~\cite{cao2017network}.
+Specifically, for a graph $G$ with $n$ vertices and $m$ edges, we have

-All these problems are known to be $\# P$-complete.
-The existing theoretical results for these problems are not useful for real-world applications in chemistry where graphs may have a large number of vertices and edges.